 While some investors are already well versed in financial metrics (hat tip), this article is for those who would like to learn about Return On Equity (ROE) and why it is important.
-We'll use ROE to examine T-Mobile US, Inc. (NASDAQ:TMUS), by way of a worked example.
+By way of learning-by-doing, we'll look at ROE to gain a better understanding of T-Mobile US, Inc. (NASDAQ:TMUS).

 Does T-Mobile US Have A Good ROE?